isralduke/thatbook/10-samuel-2.md

 <a name="9:7">9:7</a> David said to him, “Don’t be afraid, because I will surely extend kindness to you for the sake of Jonathan your father.
 You will be a regular guest at my table.” <a name="9:8">9:8</a> Then he bowed and said, “Of what importance is your servant, that you show regard for a dead dog like me?”

-<a name="9:9">9:9</a> Then the king summoned Ziba, Saul’s attendant, and said to him, “Everything that belonged to Saul and to all his house I hereby give to the grandson of your master. <a name="9:10">9:10</a> You will cultivate the land for him—you and your sons and your servants.
+<a name="9:9">9:9</a> Then the king summoned Ziba, Saul’s attendant, and said to him, “Everything that belonged to Saul and to all his house I hereby give to the grandson of your master. <a name="9:10">9:10</a> You will cultivate the land for him — you and your sons and your servants.
 You will bring its produce and it will be food for the grandson of your master to eat.
 Mephibosheth, the grandson of your master, will be a regular guest at my table.”
 (Now Ziba had fifteen sons and twenty servants.)

 <a name="9:11">9:11</a> Ziba said to the king, “Your servant will do everything that my lord the king has instructed his servant.”
 So Mephibosheth was a regular guest at David’s table as though he were one of the king’s sons.

 <a name="9:12">9:12</a> Now Mephibosheth had a young son whose name was Mica.
 The entire household of Ziba were Mephibosheth’s servants. <a name="9:13">9:13</a> Mephibosheth was living in Jerusalem, for he was a regular guest at the king’s table.
 But both his feet were crippled.

+## Chapter 10

 ### David and the Ammonites

-## Chapter 10

 <a name="10:1">10:1</a> Later the king of the Ammonites died and his son Hanun succeeded him. <a name="10:2">10:2</a> David said, “I will express my loyalty to Hanun son of Nahash just as his father was loyal to me.”
 So David sent his servants with a message expressing sympathy over his father’s death.
 When David’s servants entered the land of the Ammonites, <a name="10:3">10:3</a> the Ammonite officials said to their lord Hanun, “Do you really think David is trying to honor your father by sending these messengers to express his sympathy?
 No, David has sent his servants to you to get information about the city and spy on it so they can overthrow it!”